rehierl/metalsmith-doctoc/readme.md

 }
 ```

-Note that the actual properties of the node.heading object is not relevant to
+Note that the exact definition of the Node.heading property is not important for
-MDT and must be defined/documented by the LP that created these.
-A Heading
+MDT.
+These objects must be defined by the LP that created them.

-object could have the following properties:
+A heading object might have the following properties:

 ```js
 Heading {